jcaillon/valet/tests.d/0002-main-functions/results.approved.md

 ```

-### Testing addLastChoice after adding the same command multiple times only keeps the last one
+### Testing main::addLastChoice after adding the same command multiple times only keeps the last one

 Exit code: `0`